 The camera will record for 1 minute while a moving object is detected while parked and stop recording if no new movement.

-Auto event detection is a proper parking mode for drivers only want videos for detected motion and event.
+Auto event detection is a proper parking mode for drivers who only want videos for detected motion and events.

 Time Lapse Recording

-Time lapse records a video at low frames like 1/2/3/5/10/15 fps.
-It keeps recording continuously, this avoids any failures which can happen with motion detection especially under low light.
+Time-lapse records a video at low frames like 1/2/3/5/10/15 fps.
+It keeps recording continuously, this avoids any failures which can happen with motion detection, especially under low light.
 The 1fps means the dash camera will take 1 frame per second.
-Compared with 15fps in auto event detection, it reduces the amount of footage at the same time to realize smaller file size and longer recording time since the footage will not be overwritten in a short period of time.
+Compared with 15fps in auto event detection, it reduces the amount of footage at the same time to realize a smaller file size and longer recording time since the footage will not be overwritten in a short period of time.

 The downside is that you may miss details like license plates, as well no audio is captured which could identify people who may have damaged your vehicle.

-Time-lapse mode is an ideal choice for people who park the car in a busy area that motion detection may always be triggered, especially at night.
+Time-lapse mode is an ideal choice for people who park their cars in busy areas where motion detection may always be triggered, especially at night.

 Low Bitrate Recording

-This mode record video in low bitrate 4MB/s for both front and rear.
+This mode record video at a low bitrate of 4MB/s for both front and rear.
 So, the recorded video will play at a normal speed with a lower image quality compared with normal recording.
-It keeps recording continuously in mini file size, reduce a little video quality will help to save card space and can record longer time in parking mode.
+It keeps recording continuously in mini file size, reduces a little video quality will help to save card space and can record longer time in parking mode.

-Low bitrate recording is a great choice for people who park the car in a busy area that motion detection may always be triggered, especially in good lighting conditions.
+Low-bitrate recording is a great choice for people who park their car in busy areas where motion detection may always be triggered, especially in good lighting conditions.